-If you are looking for one of the biggest and best Christmas markets in Europe, make your way to Budapest for the Vörösmarty Square Christmas Market.
+If you are looking for one of the biggest and best Christmas markets in Europe, make your way to Budapest, one of the cheapest places to travel in Europe, for the Vörösmarty Square Christmas Market.

 This market is the biggest and longest market in Budapest that takes place right in the heart of the city, which provides beautiful scenery.

 This is one of our favorites because it starts earlier than most.